paulohenriquekavasouza/mcuwatch/README.md

 ###### English
 Using this tool, you can organize yourself to watch the entirety of the MCU in a few weeks or months!
 It all depends on how much you want to watch per day.
 It will generate a schedule for you to follow, this way you can watch all the movies - for the moment - in release order or chronological order.

+All information was gathered by hand one by one.
 ###### What I used
 - Angular 11
 - [@ng-bootstrap/ng-bootstrap](https://www.npmjs.com/package/@ng-bootstrap/ng-bootstrap), for styling